chonglab-pitt/chonglab-pitt.github.io/_pages/team.md

 My interest in computational biophysics began as an undergraduate chemistry major at MIT, where I worked with Bruce Tidor on continuum electrostatics of protein-protein interactions.
 This experience led me to pursue a Ph.D. in biophysics at the University of California, San Francisco, where I worked with Peter Kollman to study enzyme catalysis using molecular dynamics simulations.
 I then conducted postdoctoral research at Stanford University with Vijay Pande and the IBM Almaden Research Center with Bill Swope, focusing on large-scale simulations of the p53 oligomerization domain using the Folding@Home distributing computing resource.

-Outside of research, I enjoy creative writing, yoga, long walks, and watching fireflies.
+Outside of research, I enjoy creative writing, yoga, and long walks.

 # Current Group Members
 {% include feature_row id="postdoc_group" type="left" %}